 WTs derived from patients who later relapsed carried few genomic alterations detected in higher frequency than the group without relapse, such as 1q gain (with a peak at 1q proximal) and losses at 11p (with a peak encompassing the WT1 gene), 11q distal, and 16q (Fig. 1b, bottom panels).
 Conversely, aneuploidies of chromosomes 13 and 19 (gains) were exclusively detected in the WT group without relapse.

 Recurrent chromosomal alterations e minimum common regions

-Six recurrent chromosomal rearrangements (frequency >15 % in the entire WT group) and microdeletions of WT1 and WTX genes according to the relapse status
+Table 1 describes six recurrent (frequency >15 % in the entire WT group) chromosomal rearrangements and their frequencies according to relapse status.

 Focal 1q proximal gains were found in 63 % of the WT relapse group and in a significantly lower proportion in the WTs without relapse group (35.3 %).
 Focal losses encompassing either the WT1 or WTX (AMER1) genes (Additional file 2: Figure S1) occurred in 12 and 6 % of WTs, respectively.
 The frequency of WT1 deletions was significantly higher in WTs that later relapse than in the group without relapse (21 versus 6.4 %); one tumor from a patient who relapsed was found to carry both WTX and WT1 deletions.

 Twelve minimum common regions (MCRs) of chromosomal alterations detected in at least two WTs were identified and are described in Table 2.